gesiscss/orc/storage/README.md

 that's why we have `quota.py`
 (see https://github.com/kubernetes-incubator/external-storage/issues/855).

-`backup` is a daily job to backup juypterhub, binderhub and gallery databases and user, grafana and prometheus persistent volumes.
+`backup` is a daily job to backup juypterhub, gesisbinder and gallery databases and user, grafana and prometheus persistent volumes.

 `pv.yaml` is to create a `hostPath` type PV for nfs provisioner.
 There nfs creates its shares.